roman-milk/roman-milk.github.io/teachers-trip.md

  Her mind tumbled around in circles madly trying to find a way out.
 Could she ever be his wonderful teacher again?
 She felt his weight on her and tensed.

  He fumbled around unsure of what to do.
 She grabbed his penis and gently guided it between her wet lips.
 She needed to be made love to.
 She needed a gentle loving kindness that was a comfort shared between them both.
 She knew she wouldn't orgasm but this was his reward not hers.
 For her it was a test.
 Could she bear it?
-Report_Story #2